top of page

 Dec 29, 20246 min read

-How I teach oxygen dissociation curves with a stock and flow model
+How I teach oxygen dissociation curves (without PowerPoint)

 Oxygen dissociation curves are difficult for students.
 I often find that difficulty comes from trying to visualise the mechanism through...